Yuta Tamamori: As a model

 Beyond his acting career, Tamamori is also known for his fair complexion and strong presence in the fashion industry.
 He frequently appears solo on the covers of fashion magazines, some of which have sold out following their release.
-In March 2022, he became the ambassador for Lancôme's skincare product Clarifique, a role that is considered rare for a male celebrity.
+In March 2022, he became the ambassador for Lancôme's skincare product Clarifique, a role considered rare for a male celebrity.
+Later that year, he received the "Most Beautiful Person" Grand Prize at Kodansha's VOCE Best Cosmetics Awards 2022.
+Tamamori has also expressed a long-standing interest in Cartier accessories since shortly after his debut, and in recent years has been invited to several events hosted by the brand.

-Later that same year, in December, he received the "Most Beautiful Person" Grand Prize at Kodansha's VOCE Best Cosmetics Awards 2022.
+Tamamori's involvement in the fashion industry expanded internationally in the 2020s, as he began attending major fashion events in Europe by invitation from luxury brands.
+His appearances at fashion weeks and exhibitions drew attention to his presence beyond Japan and positioned him as a Japanese celebrity active on the global fashion stage.

-Tamamori has also long been a fan of Cartier accessories, a preference he has maintained since shortly after his debut, and he has been invited to several Cartier events in recent years.
+His first invitation to a European fashion event came in April 2024, when he attended the From the Heart to the Hands: Dolce & Gabbana exhibition in Milan, Italy, marking a milestone in his overseas activities.
+He subsequently attended major international fashion events in Europe as a guest, including the AMIRI Spring/Summer 2025 Menswear Fashion Show at Paris Fashion Week in June 2024, the Brunello Cucinelli Fall/Winter 2025 Womenswear Collection presentation at Milan Fashion Week in February 2025, and the Bottega Veneta Spring/Summer 2026 fashion show in September 2025, where he was seated in the front row.

-He has been invited as a guest to luxury fashion shows in Europe.
-In June 2024, he attended the AMIRI Spring/Summer 2025 Menswear Fashion Show held at the Paris Fashion Week in France, and in February 2025, he attended the Brunello Cucinelli Fall/Winter 2025 Womenswear Collection presentation during Milan Fashion Week in Italy.
-In September 2025, he attended the Bottega Veneta Spring/Summer 2026 fashion show as a front-row guest during Milan Fashion Week.
+In addition to his public appearances at fashion events, Tamamori has also been involved in creative work behind the scenes.
+His activities in fashion-related production were documented in the program Yuta Tamamori Mode, which followed his approach to design and artistic direction.